grim-reapper/aci-sd-webui-civitai-models/README.md

 ## Overview

 This extension enhances the capabilities of Stable Diffusion Automatic1111 by adding features to interact with various models from the "civitai" website.
-It includes functionalities like viewing model details, downloading model files directly from the extension with a progress bar, and settings customization.
+It includes functionalities like viewing model details, downloading model files directly from the extension with a progress bar,settings customization, and prompt generator.

 ## Features